gardener-attic/gardenctl/README.md

 # How to build it
-Currently, there are no binary builds available, so you need to build it from source or `go get` it.
+Currently, there are no binary builds available, so you need to build it from source,`go get` it or build the docker image from Dockerfile.

 ## Prerequisites